petermatts/Crypto-Research/README.md

 ## About

-This repository cotains the programming and technical parts of my personal/self-assigneed research project into cyrptography and cryptocurrenceis.
+This repository contains the programming and technical parts of my personal/self-assigneed research project into cyrptography and cryptocurrenceis.